trinodb/trino/README.md

 After opening the project in IntelliJ, double check that the Java SDK is properly configured for the project:

 * Open the File menu and select Project Structure
-* In the SDKs section, ensure that a 1.8 JDK is selected (create one if none exist)
+* In the SDKs section, ensure that JDK 11 is selected (create one if none exist)
-* In the Project section, ensure the Project language level is set to 8.0 as Presto makes use of several Java 8 language features
+* In the Project section, ensure the Project language level is set to 8 (Presto does not yet use Java 11 language features)

 Presto comes with sample configuration that should work out-of-the-box for development.
 Use the following options to create a run configuration: